felyin/PlannerApp/README.md

 ## Task 2: Project Proposal

-**Project Purpose:** For my project this term, I would like to create a planner  where you can view and edit your schedule for the upcoming week or month.
+**Project Purpose:** For my project this term, I would like to create a planner  where you can view and edit your schedule for the upcoming week.
 This planner will let you visualize your schedule as well as let you add, edit, and delete upcoming events.

 **Who Will Use This:**
  - Students who want to visualize their schedules
- - Club executives who want to log their meeting dates
+ - Club executives who want to write down  their meeting dates
  - Anyone who wants to be more organized in regards to their personal schedule

 **Personal Interest:**